Unit for assisted reproduction offers treatment to couples with a child desire. One of ten couples of childbearing age are involuntarily childless.

 - If you both want, the man can be present during the procedure.

 - You must stay in the unit for observation for ½-1 hour before you can go home from the hospital after the egg retrieval.

 - Some people experience pain in the abdomen the same afternoon / evening, but there is usually enough relief in Paracet and a hot water bottle.
 You should not use Ibux or Voltaren due to the increased risk of bleeding.

 - We can give you sick leave for three to four days after egg retrieval.

 - The woman must be followed home after she has been through the procedure.
 In addition, she should not be left alone for the first few hours after you return home, since she has been given various painkillers.

 - The day after egg retrieval, the laboratory will call you approx. at 13.00 (Saturdays approx. 10.00) to inform about how many eggs have been fertilized.
 At the same time, you will be given an appointment for when we will insert the fertilized egg.

 - We do not recommend having intercourse in the last days before, and for two weeks after egg retrieval.
 The woman should also not use a tampon or swim in a pool, bathtub or sea for the first two weeks after egg retrieval.
 Due to the enlarged ovaries, reduced physical activity during the same period is recommended.

 We will administer progesterone treatment after egg retrieval.
 Progesterone is a hormone that helps rebuild the mucus membrane in the uterus and prepare it for receiving an embryo.
-This treatment will start on the day of egg retrieval.
-The medication is administered deep inside the vagina three times a day.
 It is common with increased discharge and that residues of the medicine come out again.

 On day 2-5 following egg retrieval, we will transfer a fertilised embryo.
 This process will involve the following: